equinix/metal-cli/README.md

 ## Packet Command Line Interface

-[Packet](https://www.packet.net/) provides an API drive-driven bare metal platform that brings the price and performance benefits of bare metal servers and network to the cloud.
+[Packet](https://www.packet.net/) provides an API-driven bare metal platform that combines the automation experience of the cloud with the benefits of physical, bare metal servers.

 The Packet CLI wraps the [Packet Go SDK](https://github.com/packethost/packngo) allowing interaction with Packet platform from a command-line interface.